oauth-wg/oauth-selective-disclosure-jwt/main.md

-Besides the SD-JWT itself, the holder needs to learn the raw claim values that are contained in the SD-JWT, along with the precise input to the hash calculation, and the salts.
+Besides the SD-JWT itself, the holder needs to learn the raw claim values that are contained in the SD-JWT, along with the precise input to the hash calculation, and the random values.
 There MAY be other information the issuer needs to communicate to the holder, such as a private key if the issuer selected the holder key pair.